justinyates887/protein-sequence-checker/README.md

 # protein-sequence-checker
-A program to determine whether or not a DNA sequence is a protein or not.
+A program to determine whether or not a DNA sequence is a protein.

 This program will not run properly